ravelindev/ravelindev/README.md

-- 👋 Hi, I’m @ravelindev
+- 👋 Hi, I’m Rudy Ravelin @ravelindev
 - 👀 I’m interested in web development
 - 🌱 I’m currently learning the MERN stack.
 - 💞️ I’m looking to collaborate on some basci project on html,css and bascis js.